 Jennifer Satre, ’71 (Parent ’01, ’07, ’10), grew up in Madera, California.
 After graduating from Stanford, she earned her teaching credential from the University of California, Berkeley.
 She taught elementary school for many years in both California and Nevada before earning her master’s in education from the University of Nevada, Reno in 1980.
 A veteran teacher, Jennifer has been a community leader in Reno for decades and serves on many boards in the state, including as an officer for the Stanford Club of Northern Nevada and the Sierra and a board member of the Nevada chapter of The Nature Conservancy.
 She is an advisory board member and past board chair of the Community Foundation of Western Nevada.
 Jennifer and her husband Phil, ’71, are longtime volunteers and supporters of various Stanford efforts, including as former members and chairs of the Parents Advisory Board.
 They are both recipients of The Stanford Medal: Phil in 2013 and Jennifer in 2019.

 Nicole J. Sheehan, ’89, graduated from Stanford with a degree in economics, and received an MBA from Harvard Business School in 1994.
 Following a successful career in investment banking with Donaldson, Lufkin, and Jenrette and investment management with Symphony Asset Management, she has dedicated herself to helping educational and environmental nonprofit organizations pursue meaningful causes.
-Nicole currently serves on the National Board of Directors of NatureBridge, serves on the Board of Trustees of Menlo School, and volunteers as a member of the Open Space Council of the Jackson Hole Land Trust.
+Nicole currently serves on the National Board of Directors of NatureBridge, the Board of Trustees of Menlo School, and the DNC National Finance Committee, and volunteers as a member of the Open Space Council of the Jackson Hole Land Trust.
 Nicole is a past board member of the Bay Area Discovery Museum and Lick-Wilmerding High School and served on the Woodside School Foundation Board.
 An active volunteer for Stanford, Nicole most recently was a member of the 25th reunion committee, and has also held various volunteer roles for Harvard University and for Sidwell Friends School.
 Nicole feels that assisting in the growth and development of transformative organizations, and working with people who are making a difference in the world, is deeply gratifying.

 The Honorable Dorothy Shubin, ’81 (Parent '23), serves as a judge on the Los Angeles Superior Court, presiding over felony criminal cases and is a member of the court community outreach committee.
 Prior to her appointment to the bench in 2001, Dorothy prosecuted criminal cases as an assistant United States attorney for the Central District of California and was deputy chief of the Major Frauds Unit.
 Dorothy earned a BA from Stanford in history and a JD from the UCLA School of Law.
 Dorothy has served on various nonprofit boards, including the boards of Polytechnic School and The Children’s Center at Caltech and served as board chair of the Western Justice Center, a nonprofit dedicated to building a more civil, peaceful society.
 Dorothy is on the board of the Stanford Club of Pasadena and has served as co-chair of the board.